Bush kinder is inspired by the ‘forest schools’ of Denmark and Scandinavia and has been growing in popularity in Australia over the last few years.

 1. Outdoor play gets children moving

 There’s only so much movement you can manage indoors, but heading outside often means wide open space for running, jumping and running some more.
 Physical movement is vital to maintain good health, particularly with obesity a concern for children of today.
+This study in the Journal of Developmental & Behavioral Pediatrics discovered that increased outdoor playtime is associated with decreases in children’s BMI scores.

 2. Being outside makes children feel happy